-The differences between work performance data, work performance information and work performance reports are often confusing.
+Work performance data Vs work performance information Vs work performance reports are often confusing terminology while preparing for PMP exam.
 In this post, we will try to look closely to clarify these ambiguities and make these concepts simpler.

 First and foremost in the very simple language data is always in the raw format.